folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/okapi/Readme.md

 ### HAZELCAST_VERTX_PORT

 The TCP port for vertx cluster communications to use.
+Default `5703`.